-This is simple, not fancy, not too exciting, premium tasting hard shortbread.
-If you love a super soft or whipped shortbread cookie, look elsewhere because these are crisp and a little crunchy while still melting in your mouth!
+This a tin full of simple, buttery, and, premium-tasting shortbread cookies.
+If you want a super soft or whipped shortbread cookie, look elsewhere because these are crisp and a little crunchy while still melting in your mouth!

 Although shortbread is not my favorite, I know a lot of people absolutely love the Costco Kirkland Signature Walkers Shortbread, especially around the holiday season!
 This beautiful tin would make a nice gift for the shortbread lover in your life.